Do you need some simple Windows 10 tweaks to enhance productivity? Are you sick of limited customization options? Want to make it look amazing?

 By using built-in functions and third-party tools, you can make Windows 10 look truly unique, while taking nothing away from your productivity.

-1. Tweak the Windows 10 Start Menu
+1. Windows 10 Tweaks for the Start Menu

 As the most important element of the Windows desktop, the Start menu is your gateway to the Windows experience.
 Restored in Windows 10 following a brief exit in Windows 8, the Start menu gives you access to Cortana and has a built-in search tool.